grimme-lab/xtb_docs/source/qcxms_doc/qcxms_run.rst

 .. code::

-   XXX runs done and written to tmpqceims.res/out
+   XXX runs done and written to tmpqcxms.res/out

 7. The steps that are conducted in the production runs are displayed in the following figure.
-For details look into the *qceims.out* file provided after the calculations are finished.
-For details on individual runs, look into the *TMPQCEIMS/TMP.X* folder.
+For details look into the *qcxms.out* file provided after the calculations are finished.
+For details on individual runs, look into the *TMPQCXMS/TMP.X* folder.